chiehwen/monitor/README.md

 In this example we're using a REPL console to connect with the built-in [Process](http://reference/to/Process.html) probe.

-Once your process starts, open a REPL console from another terminal
+Open a REPL console from another terminal

     $ node